 EXCLUSIVE-China search giant Baidu considers making own electric vehicles -sources

-BEIJING, Dec 15 (Reuters) - China's Baidu Inc BIDU.O is considering making its own electric vehicles and has held talks with automakers about the possibility, said three people with knowledge of the matter, the latest move in a race among tech firms to develop smart cars.
+BEIJING, Dec 15 (Reuters) - China's Baidu Inc BIDU.O is considering making its own electric vehicles and has held talks with automakers about the possibility, three people with knowledge of the matter said, the latest move in a race among tech firms to develop smart cars.

 The initiative would be a step up from internet peers such as Tencent Holdings Ltd 0700.HK, Amazon.com Inc AMZN.O and Alphabet Inc GOOGL.O, which have also developed auto-related technology or invested in smart-car startups.

-Baidu has held preliminary talks - without reaching any decisions - with automakers including Zhejiang Geely Holding Group Co Ltd GEELY.UL, Guangzhou Automobile Group Co Ltd 601238.SS and China FAW Group Corp Ltd's SASACJ.UL Hongqi, on a possible venture, the people said, declining to be identified as the talks were private.
+Baidu has held preliminary talks - without reaching any decisions - with automakers including Zhejiang Geely Holding Group Co Ltd GEELY.UL, Guangzhou Automobile Group Co Ltd (GAC) 601238.SS and China FAW Group Corp Ltd's SASACJ.UL Hongqi, on a possible venture, the people said.

 Baidu established autonomous driving unit Apollo in 2017.
 The unit mainly supplies technology powered by artificial intelligence and work with automakers such as Geely, Volkswagen AG VOWG_p.DE, Toyota Motor Corp 7203.T and Ford Motor Co F.N.